Cyclic nucleotide–gated ion channel: Structure

 A CNG channel consists of four subunits around a central pore.
-Each protein subunit consists 6 transmembrane segments (S1-S6), a P-loop, intracellular amino terminal region, and carboxy terminal region.
+Each protein subunit consists of 6 transmembrane segments (S1-S6), a P-loop, intracellular amino terminal region, and carboxy terminal region.
 The P-loop and S6 segments around the pore, which plays a role in ion conduction.
 There is a cyclic nucleotide binding domain (CNBD) and connection region to the S6 segment in the carboxy terminal.
 There is a post-CNDB region in the amino terminal.